 Calling someone by their birth name after they have changed their name.
 This term is often associated with trans people who have changed their name as part of their transition.

 Refers to a man who has an emotional, romantic and/or sexual orientation towards men.
 Also a generic term for lesbian and gay sexuality - some women define themselves as gay rather than lesbian.

 Often expressed in terms of masculinity and femininity, gender is largely culturally determined and is assumed from the sex assigned at birth.

-Used to describe when a person experiences discomfort or distress because there is a mismatch between their sex assigned at birth and their gender identity.This is also the clinical diagnosis for someone who doesn’t feel comfortable with the gender they were assigned at birth.
+Used to describe when a person experiences discomfort or distress because there is a mismatch between their sex assigned at birth and their gender identity.This is also the clinical diagnosis for someone who doesn’t feel comfortable with the sex they were assigned at birth.

 How a person chooses to outwardly express their gender, within the context of societal expectations of gender.
 A person who does not confirm to societal expectations of gender may not, however, identify as trans.

 A person’s innate sense of their own gender, whether male, female or something else (see non-binary below), which may or may not correspond to the sex assigned at birth.

 Another way of describing a person’s transition.
 To undergo gender reassignment usually means to undergo some sort of medical intervention, but it can also mean changing names, pronouns, dressing differently and living in their self-identified gender.Gender reassignment is a characteristic that is protected by the Equality Act 2010, and it is further interpreted in the Equality Act 2010 approved code of practice.
 It is a term of much contention and is one that Stonewall's Trans Advisory Group feels should be reviewed.